 The Behavioral Health concentration focuses on the promotion of health and prevention among vulnerable populations impacted by health disparities.
 The advanced curriculum provides students with opportunities to expand their scope and depth of knowledge, values and skills for holistic social work practice with individuals facing physical, mental, emotional and/or spiritual health challenges.
 This integrative curriculum, grounded in the ecological framework, exposes students to mind, body, and spirit perspectives for working with diverse populations within institutional and community systems.

-Unique to the CSUSM Department of Social Work, students will learn innovative assessment and intervention modalities for working with clients exposed to trauma.
-Utilizing a risk and resiliency framework, intervention models include Organic Intelligence in Healing Trauma and facilitation of wellness through equine therapy.
+Utilizing a risk and resiliency framework, intervention models include Organic Intelligence in Healing Trauma and facilitation of wellness.
 Special populations of focus in the Behavioral Health concentration include, but are not limited to, military personnel, veterans and families, and other individuals who are impacted by life altering events that may include interpersonal and community violence, substance abuse, and displacement.

 Time: 6:00 pm-8:00 pm